oddluck/limnoria-plugins/Cobe/README.md

+Generate markov responses using the Cobe library.

 Forked from https://github.com/waratte/supybot/tree/master/Cobe

 Cobe
 ===============

-This is a plugin for Limnoria that allows your bot to use [Cobe](https://github.com/HubbeKing/cobe)
+This is a plugin for Limnoria that allows your bot to use [Cobe](https://github.com/oddluck/cobe)

 A description of cobe: http://teichman.org/blog/2011/02/cobe.html